-Examples of successful joint projects that promoted the development and current implementation of the Sustainable Tourism Strategy are the Interreg projects PROWAD3, PROWAD LINK4, Wadden Agenda and Wadden Agenda 2.05, and NAKUWA6.
+Examples of successful joint projects that promoted the development and current implementation of the Sustainable Tourism Strategy are the Interreg projects PROWAD, PROWAD LINK, Wadden Agenda and Wadden Agenda 2.0, and NAKUWA.
+The Interreg project 'Building with Nature' is an example of successful transnational cooperation, which has demonstrated numerous solutions for dealing sustainably with coastal protection and erosion in the context of climate adaptation measures.
 The Wadden Sea Flyway Initiative (WSFI) collaborates with partners beyond the trilateral cooperation to jointly protect and manage the important sites along the East Atlantic Flyway (see Section 6.
 Global Dimensions).